 Kraków is well-connected regarding transport, with its own airport just 17km west of the centre, a recently modernised joint train and bus station on the edge of the Old Town, and some of Poland's better roads connecting it to Katowice, Wrocław and Berlin to the west, Tarnów and Rzeszów to the east, Kielce and Warsaw to the north and Budapest to the south.
 In this section you'll find all you need to know about getting in and out of Kraków.

 By PlaneArriving in Krakow from abroad generally means coming by plane and landing either at Kraków Airport or Katowice Airport in Pyrzowice.
 Travellers to Kraków should be aware that the Krakow Airport in Balice will be undergoing major renovations until late 2015, so read our information here carefully.
-Particularly of note is that there is currently no train service between Kraków and the airport.
+Particularly of note is that train service between Kraków and the airport is currently suspended, but will resume from September 1st.

 Kraków AirlinesThe following is a list of airlines, including contact details, that operate in and out of Kraków Balice airport.

-With Kraków Głowny - the city's main train station - located right at the gates of Kraków's UNESCO-laureled Old Town, and the recent recipient of a 130 million modernisation, travelling to Kraków by train is ideal.In fact, for most it's unavoidable owing to the fact that the railway shuttle from the airport (though currently closed for renovations) is also the most convenient and popular way to get to the city centre for those arriving by plane.
+With Kraków Głowny - the city's main train station - located right at the gates of Kraków's UNESCO-laureled Old Town, and the recent recipient of a 130 million modernisation, travelling to Kraków by train is ideal.In fact, for most it's unavoidable owing to the fact that the railway shuttle from the airport (currently closed, but will resume from September 1st) is also the most convenient and popular way to get to the city centre for those arriving by plane.
 Thanks to track improvements and the introduction of new Italian Pendolino trains on major rail transit routes, travelling around Poland by train has also never been more convenient and efficient.
 As a result of the new trains, journey time from Kraków to the northern coastal city of Gdańsk, for example, has been reduced to only 5.5hrs (a journey which formerly took 8 - 10.5hrs).
 Trains from Kraków run regularly to Katowice and Warsaw, with travel times of 2hrs and 2.5 - 3hrs respectively.

 Private Bus Services in Kraków